Specialist school: England and Northern Ireland

-Other countries
+Outside Europe

 Australia

 Schools that operate specialist education programs exist in all Australian states and territories.
 These schools are typically associated with the arts or elite sports programs.
 In South Australia, specialist schools cover the arts, gifted and talented programs, languages, agricultural schools, science, technology, engineering and mathematics, advanced technology project schools, sports schools, and trade training centres.
 In Victoria, examples of specialist government schools include those focused on science and maths (e.g.John Monash Science School), performing arts (e.g. Victorian College of the Arts Secondary School), sports (e.g. Maribyrnong Secondary College), and leadership and enterprise (e.g. The Alpine School).
 An alternative model is those sporting organisations that deliver specialist programs to a narrow selection of schools, such as Cricket Australia's Specialist School Program to three Western Australian schools.
 The Victoria State Government defines specialist schools as schools which specialise in subjects and also schools which specialise in special needs teaching.